fran-scala/fran-scala.github.io/index.md

 ## At the moment
-I'm a second-year PhD student in Quantum Machine Learning at University of Pavia, interested in classical and quantum machine learning and their applications in different fields.
-My research project aims to compare the performances of quantum machine learning algorithms on different real quantum processing units.
+I’m a third‐year PhD student in Quantum Machine Learning (QML) at University of Pavia, focusing on both classical and quantum machine learning.
+My research deals with QML algorithms, with a special focus on overparametrization and regularization properties of Quantum Neural Networks.
+Part of my studies are also devoted to simulations of quantum computing platforms.
+My supervisor is Prof. Dario Gerace.

 ## Some links